visimp/pages/content/docs/languages/quirks/rocq.md

 # `rocq` layer

-The `coq` layer enables support for the Coq proof assistant/programming language via [Coqtail](https://github.com/whonore/Coqtail), whose requirements are specified in the documentation.
-[Coq LSP](https://github.com/ejgallego/coq-lsp) and Tree-sitter support are currently not available.
+The `rocq` layer enables support for the Rocq proof assistant/programming language via [Coqtail](https://github.com/whonore/Coqtail), whose requirements are specified in the documentation.
+[Rocq LSP](https://github.com/ejgallego/rocq-lsp) and Tree-sitter support are currently not available.

 ## Bindings